Frequently Asked Questions

 An attorney is always recommended to ensure that your legal rights are protected.
 However, you do not need an attorney to file your case at family court.
 The forms and information on this website are designed for litigants who choose to represent themselves at family court.

 Free attorneys are pretty hard to find!
 There are a number of organizations that do provide free legal help in certain situations, but there is a very high demand for their services and no guarantee that an attorney will be provided.
 Organizations may be able to provide attorneys depending on the legal issue, client income, citizenship, etc. You can find links to their pages on the Free & Low Cost Legal Help page.

 Where can I learn more about the law that applies to my case?

-There are a number of law libraries where you can go to research your legal issue.
+There are also number of law libraries where you can go to research your legal issue.
 You can find a list of resources on the Law Libraries page.